Thilakraj1998/Project-List/Text Moderation/README.md

 In Usage, file creates a function main() accepting  input text.
 Through this function, other required functions to make detection/prediction should be called and return output in the appropriate format.

-Input must be either single text input or URL to the textfile. if URL is passed then, download the video file into the local directory
+Input must be either single text input or URL to the textfile. if URL is passed then, download the text file into the local directory
 ```
 def main(input):
     """